 Don’t sell, don’t copy, don’t pretend to help unless you mean it – marketers have many pitfalls to avoid under the present Covid-19 crisis.
 But what should you do instead?
-Here’s our ultimate guide on how to design your materials over the next three months.
+Here’s our ultimate guide on how communications during a crisis over the next three months.
 Add your own grain of salt.

 We’ve spent the past three weeks watching brands’ response to the global coronavirus pandemic, and found ourselves cringing and sympathising in equal doses.

-Cringing because even the first round of crisis comms have been so cheesy, with their familiar formats of ‘we hope you are safe in these unprecedented times’ followed by ‘we’re here for you’ and finally a sales offer.
+Cringing because even the first round of corporate messages have been so cheesy, with their familiar formats of ‘we hope you are safe in these unprecedented times’ plus ‘we’re here for you’ and finally a sales offer.

 And sympathising, because frankly who isn’t scared witless that their entire market is going to fall apart, irreparably.

-There’s so much uncertainty around the climate, businesses can neither carry on with their old messaging as if nothing happened, nor can they plan for the long term.
+There’s so much uncertainty around the climate, businesses can neither carry on with their old communications as if nothing happened, nor can they plan for the long term.

 A recent article by Moz founder Rand Fishkin, urging businesses to ‘read the room,’ says it best: don’t stop marketing but don’t be tone-deaf either.
-The best marketing efforts around the world right now involve helping, not selling – giving away 15,000 free medical gowns, delivering food to the needy, offering free financial advice.
+The best crisis communications around the world right now involve helping, not selling – giving away 15,000 free medical gowns, delivering food to the needy, offering free financial advice.
 All without expecting a single sale at the end.

 But let’s say, hypothetically, you’re not a multinational with the capacity to do that.